 1. Don't overcommit to the hot sector

-On Nov.
-4, The New York Times listed Merrill's write-down of $8 billion on its subprime derivatives portfolio as the biggest in Wall Street history.
+Was it only November 4 that The New York Times listed Merrill's write-down of $8 billion on its subprime derivatives portfolio as the biggest in Wall Street history?
 That record only lasted until Nov.
-5, with Citigroup's revelation of $8 billion and $11 billion write-downs, but it's still impressive.
-Apparently, after seeing others make big money off the subprime mortgage market, top management at Merrill (and numerous others, including Bear Stearns
+5, with Citigroup's

 2. Don't pay management too much